 To know if you can pay for your loan’s regular payments, take inventory of your income to debt (or expenses, if you don’t have any active loans yet) ratio.
 If your costs eat up more than 40% of your monthly income, put off applying for a personal loan until you have the means to increase your income.

 Here are a few questions and difficulties that most Singapore borrowers have when applying for a loan.

 1. What Are The Different Types of Loans Available in Singapore?

-Singapore financial institutions, including licensed moneylenders, offer personal, business, foreigner, and payday loans.
+Singapore financial institutions, including credit companies, offer personal, business and foreigner.
 In some cases, banks and other financial institutions can create a tailor-made loan, especially for borrowers who have excellent credit standing with the bank or financial institution they plan to work with.